Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When should I see my doctor?

-You should seek help from your doctor or a mental health professional if worrying:
+You should seek help from your doctor or a mental health professional if your worries:

-If you find it difficult to reach out to your doctor, here are some tips for talking to your doctor about mental health.
+You may find it difficult to reach out to your doctor about how you are feeling.
+You can read some tips for talking to your doctor about mental health.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.